gawwr4v/CareRadius/README.md

 ```
 User creates geofence → Saved to Room DB → Registered with GeofencingClient
                                                     ↓
-                              GeofenceReceiver triggered on ENTER/EXIT
+                  GeofenceTrackingService polls location every N seconds
                                                     ↓
-                        Visit record created/updated → Notification sent
+              Checks distance to all zones → Creates/closes visits → Sends notifications
 ```

 ### Background Processing
-The `GeofenceReceiver` is a `BroadcastReceiver` that handles transitions even when the app is closed:
+The app uses a **foreground service** (`GeofenceTrackingService`) for reliable background tracking:
+- Polls device location at a user-configurable interval (1 min, 2 min, or 5 min)
+- Compares current position against all registered geofence radii
-- Creates visit records with geofence name on **ENTER**
+- Creates visit records on **ENTER**, closes them with duration on **EXIT**
-- Calculates duration and updates records on **EXIT**
-- Sends notifications for both events
+- Sends notifications for both events (if enabled)
+- Uses `START_STICKY` to auto-restart if the OS kills the service
+- Restarts after device reboot via `GeofenceBootReceiver`

+**Why not rely on Google Play Services geofencing alone?**
+Google's `GeofencingClient` delivers transitions via `PendingIntent`, but on many devices these broadcasts are silently dropped when the app is in the background.
+The foreground service ensures the app process stays alive and handles detection directly.

 ### Data Persistence
 All data is stored in a local Room database with proper migrations: